RenderKit/embree/README.md

 Embree comes with a set of tutorials aimed at helping users understand how Embree can be used and extended.
-All tutorials exist in an ISPC and C version to demonstrate the two versions of the API.
+All tutorials exist in an ISPC and C++ version to demonstrate the two versions of the API.
 Look for files named `tutorialname_device.ispc` for the ISPC implementation of the tutorial, and files named `tutorialname_device.cpp` for the single ray C++ version of the tutorial.
 To start the C++ version use the `tutorialname`